dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 ![Existing columns and Screendoor fields.](../images/import_existing.png)

-An <span class='label label_info'>Existing</span> column matches a field that is already in your form and will be imported as an answer to that field. <span class='label'>Screendoor fields</span> match a special, Screendoor-specific piece of information: for example, if your CSV has a column named &ldquo;Status,&rdquo; the contents of that field will be added as the response's status in Screendoor.
+An <span class='label label_info'>Existing</span> column matches a field that is already in your form and will be imported as an answer to that field. <span class='label'>Screendoor fields</span> match a special, Screendoor-specific piece of information: for example, if your CSV has a column named "Status," the contents of that field will be added as the response's status in Screendoor.

 ![Importing new fields.](../images/import_new.png)

 A <span class='label label_success'>New</span> column doesn't match any of the existing fields in your form and will be added as a new field at the bottom of your form.
-In this example, a text field with the label &ldquo;Previous Work&rdquo; will be added to your form.
+In this example, a text field with the label "Previous Work" will be added to your form.

 ![Skipping imported fields.](../images/import_skipped.png)

 A <span class="label label_error">Skipped</span> field will not be imported into your project.
 Screendoor usually decides to skip fields automatically only if the column is blank.

-If you're importing data from another Screendoor project, columns might also be skipped because they contain a Screendoor-specific field that shouldn't be imported (like &ldquo;Response ID&rdquo; or &ldquo;Response Number&rdquo;).
+If you're importing data from another Screendoor project, columns might also be skipped because they contain a Screendoor-specific field that shouldn't be imported (like "Response ID" or "Response Number").

 ### Editing your imported columns